tchajed/magic-rpg/ideas.md

   - no information security (lie detection)
   - perfect memories
   - energy conservation?
+- RPG incorporating many of the tropes in the [big list](http://www222.pair.com/sjohn/blueroom/plots.htm) for quests
+- make fun of how ridiculous games' premises are if taken at face value

 ## Mechanics
 - news stories
 - switching weapons is actually really slow
 - overall story gets narration
-- narration is affected by your actions - make fun of character for when they took too long, praise quick and perfect strategy
+- narration is affected by your actions — make fun of character for when they took too long, praise quick and perfect strategy
 - parody picking up skills quickly (as in GTA, for one small example)
 - government propaganda (inspired by Horse Master)